edinburgh-napier/set09121/lectures/lecture12.md

 # Other Decision Making Techniques

-- Behavioural trees
+- Behaviour trees
-	- Chaining tasks and decisions together to form complicated behaviours.
+	- Model for plan execution, using modular components/nodes.
 - Markov systems
 	- Similar to fuzzy logic but works with probability or priority of transitions.
 - Goal-oriented behaviour